cloudogu/integration-tests/README.md

 # Executing integration-tests

+In the following section setting up variables to start integration-tests will be described.
+Short examples show how to start Gauge tests using Maven via command line.

+## Configurate Url

-If you are in the `integration-tests` folder, you might configurate the test using the command line as follows without changing `gauge_jvm_args` manually in the file `./env/default/java.properties`:
+If you are in the `integration-tests` folder, you might configurate the test environment variables using the command line as follows without changing `gauge_jvm_args` manually in the file `./env/default/java.properties`:
 ```
 gauge_jvm_args= -Deco.system=${url} mvn test
 ```